starfrost013/SymX/SymX/Content/readme.txt

 Verbose mode and, in future, the SymX 4 UI will be a lot slower in conhost than Windows Terminal due to Terminal's faster (and non-blocking?) text rendering.
 Conhost blocks on text render and slows down all threads.

 Also, excel converts any "xe000" string to scientific notation.
-Either turn off scientific notation or use a different tool (Notepad, klogg) to work around this.
+Either turn off scientific notation or use a different tool (such as Notepad or klogg) to work around this.

+4.0.0 Alpha 3 (July xx, 2022):
+* Added configurability.
+Settings can be optionally stored in SymX.ini, and will be loaded from it if it exists.
+Additionally, you can use the -inipath option in order to specify a custom INI to load.
+* Fixed a crash when -outfile specified a folder or file that already existed.
+* Minor refactoring to remove some redundant code in the CSV generation mode
+* Got rid of all remaining independent MassView branding

 RELEASE NOTES:
 4.0.0 Alpha 2.2 (July 14, 2022):
-* Fixed downloads no
+* Fixed successful downloads sometimes not incrementing

 4.0.0 Alpha 2.1 (June 26, 2022):
 * Fixed -numdownloads

 4.0.0 Alpha 2 (June 26, 2022):
 * Downloads are now multithreaded!
-By default, the number of threads used for downloading will be set to -numthreads.
+By default, the number of threads used for downloading will be set to -numthreads (except if it is above 15, where it will be set to 15).
 However, if you want to override the value, you can use -numdownloads.
 * SymX now measures download speed and file size and displays it when verbosity is verbose.
 * SymX now obtains the Last-Modified date (only valid for dates after 6/11/2017 due to the Azure move) and displays it on verbose verbosity.
 * Old logs are now automatically deleted on startup.